eltalkhawy/raspberrypi-examples/actor-led-7segment-4numbers/README.md

 tm1637.py is a driver library; display.py shows its use

+code can be used on similar modules like in the images

 #Pins connection
 | Board Pin | Name | Remarks     | RPi Pin | RPi Function      |